Peterpiotr/siguren-documentation/docs/source/advanced/variable-change.rst

 =====================================
-Changing the Value of an MS Parameter
+Changing the Value of a MS Parameter
 =====================================

 When overspeed trips too easily etc...